Articles

 1. Ricable he said:

 Good morning Rino, if the DAC is stereo, the signal comes out stereo and then, if the amp has an audio processor, it virtualizes the multichannel.
-Have a nice day.
+Have a good day.

 Good morning,

-I'm writing to you because I'm a bit confused about the subject of DACs integrated into various parts of the audio reproduction chain.
+I am writing to you because I am a bit confused about the topic of DACs built into the various parts of the audio playback chain.

-Considering that I have a Cambridge amplifier with a built-in DAC, I would like to ask you what would be the difference between using a blu-ray player without a DAC or a blu-ray player with a built-in DAC; is there a difference or is there no difference since the amplifier has a DAC?
+Considering that I own a Cambridge amplifier with built-in DAC, I would like to ask you kindly what would change between pairing it with a blu-ray player without DAC or a blu-ray player with built-in DAC; is there a difference or since the aplifier is equipped with DAC would there be no difference?

 Thank you.